Hydrogennx/Code-Purple/README.md

  * Create graphics for attacks and their bullets
  * Turn the buttons into ImageButtons
  * Begin HotseatInstance and/or HostInstance / ClientInstance
+ * Create graphics for attacks and their bullets

 ## TODO (Turn Phase):
  * Run strategic half of the game by everyone